 First of all, you need to figure out your company’s policy on republication.
 Do you want to restrict it altogether?
 Or is republishing OK if your company or author is credited and linked to?

-At the top of the website, click on “License Your Work.”
+Consider using the CreativeCommons to protect your content.
 The site will take you through a set of options.
 You can choose to allow other uses or not and which restrictions to place on it (i.e., credit the author).
 The site provides an icon and explanation of the license for you to place on your blog, online article, or any other work, be it a written piece, photo, or graphic.

-Below is a list of blogs about lean and six sigma that you can find on the web:
+We write a lot about process improvement, quality, lean, six sigma, and ISO.
+Below is a list of great business blogs about lean and six sigma that you can find on the web:

 - 5S Supply Blog

 - Learning About Lean

 - Got Boondoggle?
 Lean Blog

 - Gotta Go Lean